-The airbrush is sporting a super-fine 0.18mm nozzle, which allows for hairline spray pattern and works great for the intricate German mottling.
+The airbrush sports a super-fine 0.18mm nozzle, which allows for a hairline spray pattern and works great for intricate Luftwaffe mottling.

 It is also equipped with a non-removable 10ml paint cup, which is a tad too large for my needs, but it’s not a big problem.
 A paint cup lid is also included.

-Handle also features a needle stop system.
-There’s no Quick Fix system like on the Infinity, but at least there’s a numbered dial, which makes using the same setting easier than say on Iwata’s Custom Micron, which comes without the dial.
+The handle also features a needle-stop system.
+There’s no Quick Fix system like on the Infinity, but at least there’s a numbered dial, which makes using the same settings easier than say on Iwata’s Custom Micron, which comes without the dial.